- China is the emerging market with the largest amount of foreign debt by a wide margin.

 - The International Monetary Fund defines an external debt as “the outstanding amount of those actual current, and not contingent, liabilities that require payment(s) of principal and/or interest by the debtor at some point(s) in the future and that are owed to nonresidents by residents of an economy.”
 See “External Debt Statistics: Guide for Compilers and Users,” International Monetary Fund, 25 June 2003.

-- Wind Information.
-Data as of 28 December 2018.
-The total net external liabilities of the Chinese banking sector equaled 203 billion USD-equivalent.
+- CEIC Data.
+Data as of 14 October 2020.
+The total net external liabilities of the Chinese banking sector equaled 126 billion USD-equivalent.
 However, that amount is due to equity in Chinese banks held by overseas investors and is not classified as debt.

-- “Total Credit to Non-Financial Corporations,” Bank for International Settlements, 16 December 2018.
+- Measured relative to total credit to non-financial corporations as of Q1 2020.
+“Total Credit to Non-Financial Corporations,” Bank for International Settlements, Accessed 21 October 2020.